-Most of the time when you work with a robo advisor, you don’t really know what kind of companies you are investing in, which to most, doesn’t really matter.
-If you, however, are interested in investing in companies that are doing good for the world, whether it be via green products or disease eradication, you might be interested in using Swell.
+Most of the time when you work with a robo advisor, you don’t really know what kind of companies you are investing in — which, to most people, doesn’t really matter.
+If you, however, are interested in investing online in companies that are doing good for the world, whether it be via green products or disease eradication, you might be interested in using Swell.
 Swell Investing only populates its portfolios with companies that are doing good in the world, which is an attractive proposition, especially for the younger generation.
-The question: Does Swell actually do a good job at investing?
-We take an in-depth look at the service to learn more.
+However, there remains the question: Does Swell actually do a good job at investing?
+We took an in-depth look at the service and what others are saying in Swell Investing reviews to learn more.

 Swell Investing utilizes the concept of impact investing.
 This is a method of trading with a goal of making a profit by investing in and owning companies that meet the investor’s socially conscious criteria.

 Swell Investing gives its customers a selection of portfolios in which they can trade.
 These portfolios are not mutual funds or exchange-traded funds (ETFs).
 Each portfolio is a separately managed account (SMA).
 This is one of the differences that Swell Investing provides; its investors legally own the companies listed in their portfolio.
 If you’re invested in a mutual fund or ETF, your investment means you own a company, which, in turn, owns the securities found in the fund.